 <A>Introduction

 The length of time (tr) required for fish in a population to reach a specified mean length (Lr) is useful for understanding the dynamics of fish populations.
-The tr value usually represents the age when fish become vulnerable to fishing mortality as (originally denoted as tρ') in Beverton-Holt equilibrium yield models (Beverton and Holt 1957).
+The tr value usually represents the age when fish become vulnerable to fishing mortality as in Beverton-Holt equilibrium yield models (originally denoted as tρ' in Beverton and Holt 1957).
 These models have long been used to simulate fishery responses to changes in fishing mortality (Beverton and Holt 1957; Ricker 1975; Quinn and Deriso 1999).
-Release of the Fisheries Analysis and Simulation Tools (FAST; Slipke and Maceina 2001) and Fisheries Analysis and Modeling Simulator (FAMS, Slipke and Maceina 2014) software packages facilitated using these Beverton-Holt models to simulate the effects of length-based harvest regulations on freshwater fisheries (e.g., Isermann et al. 2002; Brenden et al. 2007; Colvin et al. 2013).
+Release of the Fisheries Analysis and Simulation Tools (FAST; Slipke and Maceina 2001) and Fisheries Analysis and Modeling Simulator (FAMS, Slipke and Maceina 2014) software packages resulted in increased use of Beverton-Holt models to simulate the effects of length-based harvest regulations on freshwater fisheries (e.g., Isermann et al. 2002; Brenden et al. 2007; Colvin et al. 2013).
 The tr value may also be valuable outside of this modeling framework because it provides a measure of cumulative growth up to age tr that likely responds (or is related) to abiotic and biotic factors that affect growth of fish (Brett 1979; Lorenzen 2016).
 For example, at a fixed Lr, a population with a larger tr grows more slowly than a population with a lower tr.
 Thus, tr may be useful for comparing growth among populations.

 Typically, tr has been estimated by fitting a von Bertalanffy growth function (VBGF) to length and age data and then algebraically rearranging the best-fit equation to solve for age given the specified length Lr (Beverton and Holt 1957; Gulland 1973; Clark 1983; Allen and Miranda 1995; Slipke and Maceina 2001).
 The delta method (Seber and Wild 2003; Ritz and Streibig 2008) or bootstrapping (Hilborn and Mangel 1997; Ritz and Streibig 2008) may be used to approximate standard errors and confidence intervals for tr derived in this manner.
 However, likelihood profiles (Hilborn and Mangel 1997; Ritz and Streibig 2008) cannot be used to construct confidence intervals for the derived tr and usual methods (extra sum-of-squares tests (Ritz and Streibig 2008), likelihood ratio tests (Kimura 1980), or information criterion approaches (Burnham and Anderson 2002)) for comparing models cannot be used to determine if tr differs among populations.
 These statistical shortcomings could be overcome if tr was directly estimated as a parameter in the VBGF rather than being derived from other parameters in the VBGF.